nixnodes/zonebuild/README.md

   * include "$REGISTRY_BASE_PATH/res/named.conf";
-  * **NOTE** you have to restart your bind the first time you include this configuration, after an `rndc reload` the new root hints will be not used.
+  * **NOTE** you have to restart your bind the first time you include this configuration, after running `rndc reload` the new root hints will not be used.